hschellman/training-docs/setup.md

 > ## Note
 > Computers are mean, if you run into problems, that is normal.
 Ask for help.
 > Use a search engine to see if solutions are out there.
 > Ask us!
-Please tell us what kind of computer you are using
+Please tell us what kind of computer you are using.
+{: .discussion}

 ## Preparation